 Quantum Resistant Algorithms

 To mitigate this risk, NIST is working on a program to standardise the next generation of “quantum-resistant” encryption algorithms; designed to remain secure in a post-quantum computing world.
-The project is already underway, with the first draft standards due for publication as soon as 2022.
+The project is well underway, with the first set of candidate algorithms nearing standardisation.

 With this in mind, Senetas has adopted a strategy to help customers with the transition to post-quantum cryptography.
 NIST guidelines recommend adopting an embedded classic/quantum state in anticipation of the new standards.
-Senetas hardware encryptors will support this embedded approach in a free firmware upgrade, likely to be available by the end of 2020.
+Senetas hardware encryptors now support this embedded approach in the form of hybrid encryption – the ability to offer both NIST candidate algorithms and the best of today’s AES standard algorithms.
+For current customers, hybrid encryption will be available as a free firmware upgrade.

 Quantum Key Distribution